 Liberation Day in Democratic Republic of Congo occurs every 17 May to mark the coup d’état that occurred in 1997, led by Laurent-Desire Kabila.
-In 2018, the holiday falls on a Thursday.

 In 1960, the former Belgian Congo received its independence and was then known as the Republic of Congo.
 Immediately after the proclamation of the country’s independence, a political crisis erupted, which only ended when power was taken by Joseph-Desire Mobutu in 1965.

 The rule of Mobutu lasted for over 30 years.
 During this time, the government established a centralised single-party state, which eventually created a type of powerful, cult culture.
 The dictatorship of Mobutu ended in 1997, after the First Congo War.